 By law, your solicitor must give you information about your legal charges – the money you must pay them for their services.
-The law that deals with this matter is Section 68, Solicitors (Amendment) Act 1994.
+The law that deals with this matter is section 150 of the Legal Services Regulation Act 2015.

 Information you should receive

 The information you will be given will be as follows:

 - Legal costs to date,